Amazon Prime Air: Instant Free Shipping With Delivery Drones

 Luckily for them, there's still plenty of testing that'll be done.
 The more successful the testing process goes, the more likely the program will be fired up.

-Most of 2016 and 2017 will be dedicated to testing because the first generation of delivery drones can't act like they're in beta mode.
+Most of the 2010's have been dedicated to testing because the first generation of delivery drones can't act like they're in beta mode.

 Theft and Privacy Issues